 Going hyperbole for better content isn’t just an online chess phenomenon.
 Social media influencers of all varieties understand that they must go the extra mile to keep their audiences engaged.
 Some, like the notorious YouTuber MrBeast (Jimmy Donaldson), take the concept of “For content!” further than most, but still.

 Is this silly?

-Here, I’m thinking of a cool scene in The West Wing featuring US President Josiah Bartlett (Martin Sheen) and the strategic campaign adviser Bruno Gianelli (Ron Silver).
+I’m considering a fantastic scene in The West Wing featuring US President Josiah Bartlett (Martin Sheen) and the strategic campaign adviser Bruno Gianelli (Ron Silver).

-Gianelli argues that it’s difficult to cooperate with professionals who don’t race sailboats.
+Gianelli argues that it’s difficult to coöperate with professionals who don’t race sailboats.
 When racing sailboats, kelp sometimes gets stuck to the hull.
 The kelp causes a slight drag.
-If you try to remove it using a stick, the stick will cause more drag than the kelp, so you must use a special technique to preserve every bit of momentum.
+If you try to remove it using a stick, it will cause more drag than the kelp, so you must use a specific technique to preserve every bit of momentum.

 Gianelli’s point is that he jumps at even the slightest opportunity to maintain or increase momentum.